Mississippi Christian University: Founding

 On January 24, 1826, the college received its first charter, signed by Mississippi Governor David Holmes.
 In 1827, the name was changed from Hampstead Academy to Mississippi Academy at the request of the board of trustees.
 On December 18, 1830, having become a college, the name was changed to Mississippi College.
 It offered degrees in arts, sciences, and languages.

-In 1831, Mississippi College became the first coeducational college in the United States to award a degree to a female student.
+In 1831, Mississippi Christian University became the first coeducational college in the United States to award a degree to a female student.
 That year it granted degrees to two women, Alice Robinson and Catherine Hall.

-In the beginning, Mississippi College was not church-related.
+In the beginning, Mississippi Christian University was not church-related.
 For a number of years, it was affiliated with the Methodist and Presbyterian churches.
-Since 1850, Mississippi College has been affiliated with the Mississippi Baptist Convention, and the board of trustees oversees the institution.
+Since 1850, Mississippi Christian University has been affiliated with the Mississippi Baptist Convention, and the board of trustees oversees the institution.

 Civil War and reconstruction

 Classes were not held during the Civil War, and the buildings deteriorated.
 Many students joined with faculty, a school trustee and townspeople to form the Mississippi College Rifles, a company of the 18th Mississippi Infantry Regiment during the war years or signed up with other units.

 In the half-century after the war, the college enrollment and campus slowly recovered.
 The college president Walter Hillman helped refurbish the buildings by securing Northern financing prior to being offered the college presidency.
 The endowment fund was renewed, and the physical structures were renovated.

 From 1911 through 1932, the construction of Provine Science Building, Lowrey Hall, Alumni Hall and Farr-Hall Hospital was completed.
 The college endowment grew to $500,000 and in 1922, the Southern Association of Colleges and Schools approved accreditation for the college.
 Enrollment reached 400 students.